Women’s Cancer Marker Health Check

 In-clinic checks

-ECG, blood pressure, body composition, urinalysis and lifestyle review — all 19 checks explained during your appointment.
+ECG, blood pressure, body composition, urinalysis and lifestyle review — all explained during your appointment.

 - 12-lead electrocardiogram (ECG).
-A 12-lead ECG measures your heart’s electrical activity, rhythm and rate, helping screen for rhythm abnormalities such as atrial fibrillation and other findings that may need GP follow-up.
+A 12-lead ECG measures your heart’s electrical activity, rhythm and rate, helping screen for rhythm patterns such as atrial fibrillation and other findings that may need GP follow-up.

 - Blood pressure.
 Checks for raised blood pressure, a leading risk factor for heart disease and stroke.